Susan Korn, founder of Susan Alexandra, steps into the Tiny Joys AR try-on — a collaboration with Kristina Vilyams

 The World of Susan Alexandra

-There’s a kind of joy threaded through every Susan Alexandra piece—a reminder that fashion can be playful without ever losing its power.
-Founded in 2014 by Susan Korn, what began as a bedroom creation has grown into one of New York’s most distinctive accessory labels.
-Best known for signature pieces like the Merry Bag—constructed from rainbow-crystal beads and inspired by childhood birthday cakes and Christmas lights—Susan Alexandra has become synonymous with joy, color, and self-expression.
+There’s a distinct sense of joy threaded through every Susan Alexandra piece—a reminder that fashion can be playful without losing its cultural weight.
+Founded in 2014 by New York–based designer Susan Korn, what began as handmade creations made in her bedroom has grown into one of the city’s most distinctive accessories labels.
+Signature designs such as the Merry Bag—constructed from rainbow crystal beads and inspired by childhood birthday cakes and holiday lights—have become emblematic of the brand’s expressive, color-driven language.

 Kendall Jenner wearing Susan Alexandra Classic Lolita Fruit Earrings.
 By Elisa Lipsky-Karasz.
 Styling by Louise Ford.
 Photography by Sean Thomas for Wall Street Journal Magazine

-The Lower East Side flagship on Orchard Street, described by Vogue as a “kaleidoscopic bead emporium,” is part boutique, part community hub—hosting workshops, performances, and gatherings that reflect Korn’s vision of fashion as inclusive and communal.
-Beyond handbags, the brand has expanded into ready-to-wear, jewelry, and even Judaica—reimagining menorahs and ceremonial objects with the same irreverent, celebratory spirit—and cementing Susan Alexandra’s place as a cultural force: a label that turns nostalgia into art and everyday objects into symbols of belonging.
+The Lower East Side flagship on Orchard Street, described by Vogue as a “kaleidoscopic bead emporium,” reflects Korn’s vision of fashion as inclusive, experiential, and community-driven.
+Part boutique, part gathering space, it hosts workshops and performances that extend the brand beyond retail.
+Alongside handbags, Susan Alexandra has expanded into jewelry, ready-to-wear, and Judaica—reimagining ceremonial objects with the same celebratory spirit that defines its accessories.

 Susan Alexandra store, 33 Orchard Street.
 Photo by Fiona Luo, courtesy of Vogue